hdorgeval/le-livre-des-rois/stats/fr/stats.fr.md

 Keyword :

 - A keyword is the name of a character, the name of a place, the name of an entity or any word of interest like for example `résurrection`, `quatorze`, `immortel`.

+## 2021-09-26

+- ratio of fully processed episodes: 38 %
+- total number of defects in episodes: 14842
+- total number of extracted keywords: 818
+- total number of published web pages: 1945
+- estimated end date: 2025-02-15

 ## 2021-09-08